offchan42/UnityCPPClassDLLExample/README.md

 Example exporting CPP class as DLL and importing in Unity C# as native plugin

+There will be times when you want to run your C++ code inside Unity.
+So you will need to export the code into DLL format and then import it in Unity.
+This project is showing you an example of exporting a **Student** class written in C++, and import it in Unity C#.

 ## How to run NOW

 Open Unity project `TestImportCPPClass` and press Play button or Ctrl+P. You will see the output is being printed in the console.